AndyGFX/AGFX_GD3_2DPlatformer_Control/README.md

     - player jump height
     - world gravity
   - InfoPanel (show message box with user defined text)
+  - Doors
-  - Door with move player to target position (next door with spawn position)
+    - with move player to target position (next door with spawn position)
+    - controled by USE key
+    - open door only with specific key
+  - Chest
-  - Chest opened by F button without key or with chest key owned
+    - opened by F button
+    - open with chest key owned
 - simple inventory system
-- build level from TMX level created and defined in Tiled only
+- build level from TMX file created and defined in Tiled only

 # TODO

 - create basic entities:
-  - door opened only with key
   - minimap (?)